Short-io/ios-sdk/README.md

 ### SwiftUI Project

-For SwiftUI apps, use the `onOpenURL` modifier at the entry point of your app to process incoming URLs and navigate to the appropriate views.
-Below is an example implementation in SwiftUI.
+For SwiftUI apps, use the `onOpenURL` modifier at the entry point of your app to process incoming URLs and retrieve the Original URL.
+The SDK parses the link and provides:

+* host → The domain of the short link.

+* path → The path component of the link.

+* url → The original URL that the short link points to.

 ```swift
 import SwiftUI